Research with undergraduates

 Do you need to?
 Most research plans, particularly those at SLACs, aren't externally funded.
 There will be some internal funding for travel and for students, but that's not very much money.
 It's possible to seek external funding -- and you'll probably be expected to try a little -- but not required to actually acquire it.
 If you're seeking internal money to support undergraduates, you probably want to emphasize how the money will help their professional development.
 Ask around in your department: what matters locally?

 The most common national funding program for PERers to apply to is the NSF IUSE program.
-There's often a deadline in early November and another one in January.
+There's often a deadline in early fall and another one in winter.
 Most grants are collaborative, so you don't need to worry about applying alone.
 Also, the NSF has a 10% funding rate overall, so it is extremely likely that your grant proposals will not be funded.
 Don't take it personally.
 To get started on what IUSE funds, you should read the RFP and then search the NSF's website for awards recently made by the program.
 There are a number of NSF programs which are amenable to PER people: ECR, ITEST, STEM+C, DRK12, IUSE, STEP, PRIME, REE, S-STEM, Noyce, AISL, REU,...
 You can read up on all of these.
 There are other national sources of funding, but the NSF is the most common.

 If you're seeking external funding and your lab is primarily staffed by undergraduates, there's a careful line to walk: you need to communicate that your science is of high quality (a perceived risk for undergraduate-only labs) yet you are broadening participation in research by employing many undergraduates (a decided affordance).
 However, this element will be tiny in your grant proposal.
 Focus on the science.